 Income Taxes - Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which the related temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized when the rate change is enacted.
 Valuation allowances are recorded to reduce deferred tax assets to the amount that will more likely than not be realized.
-In accordance with ASC Topic 740, Income Taxes, the Company recognizes the effect of uncertain income tax positions only if the positions are more likely than not of being sustained in an audit, based on the technical merits of the position.
-Recognized uncertain income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
+As of September 30, 2015 and December 31, 2014, the Company has recorded a full valuation allowance on all deferred tax assets.
+In accordance with ASC Topic 740, Income Taxes, the Company recognizes the effect of uncertain income tax positions only if the positions are measured at the largest amount that is greater than 50% likely of being realized.
 Changes in recognition or measurement are reflected in the period in which those changes in judgment occur.
 The Company recognizes both interest and penalties related to uncertain tax positions as part of the income tax provision.
-As of June 30, 2015 and December 31, 2014 the Company did not have a liability for unrecognized tax uncertainties.
-The Company is subject to routine audits by taxing jurisdictions.
+As of September 30, 2015 and December 31, 2014, the Company is subject to routine audits by taxing jurisdictions.
 Management believes the Company is no longer subject to tax examinations for the years prior to 2011.